ruslo/CGold/docs/glossary/source-tree.rst

 Hierarchy of directories with source files such as CMake/C++ sources.
 :ref:`CMake <CMake>` starts with the :ref:`CMakeLists.txt <CMakeLists.txt>`
 from top of the source tree.
-This directory can be set by :ref:`-H <-H>` in command line or by ``Browse Source...`` in CMake-GUI.
+This directory can be set by :ref:`-S <-S>` in command line or by ``Browse Source...`` in CMake-GUI.

 This directory is mean to be shareable.
 E.g. probably you should not store